Liuga92/SRTTAnalyzer/README.md

 The implementation covers only the static priorities case.

-Have a look to notes.tex for some insights of how it works
+Have a look to notes.tex for some insights on how it works